habibcomsats/NVFlare/docs/faq.rst

     After provisioning, the Admin API is used to submit a job to the FL server, and the JobRunner on the server can pick it up to deploy and run.

 #.
-What is an Application in NVIDIA FLARE?
+What is an Application in [BLINDED] FLARE?

     An :ref:`Application <application>` is a named directory structure that defines the client and server configuration and any custom code required to implement the Controller/Worker workflow.

 #.
-What is the basic directory structure of an NVIDIA FLARE Application?
+What is the basic directory structure of an [BLINDED] FLARE Application?

     Typically the Application configuration is defined in a ``config/`` subdirectory and defines paths to Controller and Worker executors.
 Custom code can be defined in a ``custom/``